fabiommendes/craftinginterpreters/book/functions.md

 </aside>

-If we wanted to add other native functions -- reading input from the user, working with files, etc. -- we could add them each as their own anonymous class that implements LoxCallable.
+If we wanted to add other native functions -- reading input from the user, working with files, etc. -- we could add them each as their own instance of NativeFunction.
 But for the book, this one is really all we need.

 Let's get ourselves out of the function-defining business and let our users take over...

 ## Function Declarations